 reach sound decisions based on findings of facts, evidence and applicable laws, regulations and rulings;

 utilize available technology to review case histories, research relevant laws and Board precedents and draft decisions;

 maintain judicial demeanor;

 Eight (8) years of experience performing technical work in Unemployment Insurance, Job Service or Employment and Training programs.

 One (1) year of the General Experience must have been conducting hearings and rendering decisions on unemployment insurance.

-Note: For state employees this is interpreted at the level of a Labor Department Adjudications Specialist.
+NOTE: For state employees this experience is interpreted at the level of a Labor Department Adjudication Specialist.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor’s degree.